No-Regret Learning in Partially-Informed Auctions: Preliminaries

 \begin{example}[Advertising auctions] We instantiate our model in the context of advertising auctions, taking inspiration from \citet{epasto2021clustering}.
 The seller is a platform and the buyer is an advertiser.
 Each item $\vx \in \cX$ describes a user who visits the platform.
 For example, $\cX = \R^d$ might denote features that uniquely identify each user.
 On round $t$, the advertiser has a value $v^*(\vx_t)$ for the opportunity to show the user $\vx_t$ an ad.
 In order to preserve user privacy, the platform does not reveal $\vx_t$ to the advertiser, but rather some summary $h(\vx_t)$.
 For example, \citet{epasto2021clustering} study a setting where $h$ is a SimHash function, so $\vx_t \in \R^d$ and $h(\vx_t) \in \R^\ell$ for some $\ell < d$.
 The platform sets a price $p_t(\vx_t)$ which the advertiser pays to show the user an ad. \end{example}

 We study this problem from the perspective of the buyer: how should they select the strategy $s_t$ at each round to maximize their utility?
-We study three settings: a setting where the distribution $\cP$ is unknown to the buyer and the prices are stochastic (Section~\ref{sec:finite-adaptive}) or adversarial (Section~\ref{sec:finite-sample}), and a model where $\cP$ is known to the buyer with adversarial prices (Section~\ref{sec:population}).
+We study two settings: a setting where the distribution $\cP$ is unknown to the buyer and the prices are stochastic (Section~\ref{sec:finite-adaptive}) and a model where $\cP$ is known to the buyer with adversarial prices (Section~\ref{sec:population}).